 Siesta Key's world-famous quartz-sand beaches sit on a Sarasota County barrier island where the entire footprint falls within FEMA AE and VE flood zones.
-From Siesta Key Village and Crescent Beach to Point of Rocks and Turtle Beach, virtually every property carries mandatory flood insurance, and with island home values routinely in the seven figures, the financial exposure from a single storm is substantial.
-Elevation reduces that exposure on two fronts at once — protecting the structure physically and lowering the Risk Rating 2.0 premium that follows a below-BFE finished floor.
+From Siesta Key Village and Crescent Beach to Point of Rocks and Turtle Beach, virtually every property carries mandatory flood insurance.
+With island home values routinely in the seven figures, elevation is fundamentally about protecting an asset of real architectural and financial significance — done with the discretion that kind of property deserves.

 On Siesta Key, an Elevation Certificate often surfaces during refinancing or insurance renewal, and it's frequently the moment a homeowner learns how far below the BFE an older home actually sits.
 Because Florida's 50% Rule applies to substantial improvements just as it does to storm damage, a major island renovation can itself trigger a full elevation requirement.
 We help Siesta Key owners plan around that threshold, sequencing work and coordinating Sarasota County floodplain review so a remodel and a future elevation are approached as one strategy rather than two surprises.

-Elevated, FEMA-compliant homes on Siesta Key command a 25–50% premium over comparable non-elevated properties.
+Elevated, FEMA-compliant homes on Siesta Key command a a property-specific market response compared with non-elevated properties.
 Buyers and lenders increasingly require elevation certificates, making elevated homes significantly more marketable and financeable.

 Yes.
 An elevation certificate is required for flood insurance rating on Siesta Key.
 After elevation, we coordinate the new FEMA elevation certificate that documents your home's height relative to the Base Flood Elevation — this is what triggers your insurance reduction.